spectrum-health-systems/Abatab/README.md

 When a version of Abatab is stable enough to release, you can find it here.

 * `YY.MM-%type%`
-All monthly development branches are archived here.

-## Archives

-You can find depreciated Abatab branches in the [Abatab Archives](https://github.com/spectrum-health-systems/Abatab-Archives).
+Monthly development branches are archived here, and eventually moved to the [Abatab Archives](https://github.com/spectrum-health-systems/Abatab-Archives).

 # Documentation